People of Headington: Etheldreda Janet Laing (née Winkfield)

 Etheldreda’s childhood

-Etheldreda was born in Ely, Cambridgeshire in 1872.
+Etheldreda Winkfield was born in Ely, Cambridgeshire in 1872.
 She was the daughter of Richard Winkfield (born in St Martin-in-the-Fields, London in 1836/7) and Sarah Janet Nunns (born in Burslem, Staffordshire in 1835/6).
 Her unusual first name is explained by the fact that her father was Headmaster of King’s School, Ely, which had its origins in a religious house founded by St Etheldreda.

 Etheldreda’s parents were married in the West Bromwich area in the third quarter of 1864 and had the following children:

-- Marian Stephanie Winkfield (born in Stony Stratford, Bucks in 1866/7, registered Potterspury first quarter of 1867)
+- Marian Stephanie Winkfield (born in Stony Stratford, Bucks in 1866/7, registered Potterspury district first quarter of 1867)

-- Richard Ernest Winkfield (born in Stony Stratford, Bucks in 1867/8, registered Potterspury first quarter of 1868)
+- Richard Ernest Winkfield (born in Stony Stratford, Bucks in 1867/8, registered Potterspury district first quarter of 1868)

-- Thomas Hugh Winkfield (born in Stony Stratford, Bucks in 1869, registered Potterspury second quarter of 1869)
+- Thomas Hugh Winkfield (born in Stony Stratford, Bucks in 1869, registered Potterspury district second quarter of 1869)

 Ten years later in 1891, Etheldreda (18) was at home with her father at the school in Ely: she studied drawing in Cambridge before her marriage, and this may explain why she was not away on holiday with her mother and siblings.
 She continued with her art, working as a miniaturist.